CopernicaMarketingSoftware/AMQP-CPP/README.md

 HOW TO USE AMQP-CPP
 ===================

-As we mentioned above, the library does not do any IO by itself, and you need to pass an object to the library that the library can use for that.
+As we mentioned above, the library can be used in a network-agnostic fashion.
+It then does not do any IO by itself, and you need to pass an object to the library that the library can use for IO.
 So, before you can even start using the library, you first you need to create a class that extends from the ConnectionHandler base class.
 This is a class with a number of methods that are called by the library every time it wants to send out data, or when it needs to inform you that an error occured.

 ````c++
 #include <amqpcpp.h>